 Employment opportunities for psychologists are projected to increase by 14% between 2014-2026, which is faster than the average of all jobs nationwide, according to the Bureau of Labor Statistics.

 In most states, using the title of “psychologist” or practicing psychology requires the attainment of an accredited doctoral degree and state license.
 Depending on the state, some licensing opportunities are also available for those with a master’s degree.

-Employment change.
-Job growth for psychologists is projected to increase 12 percent through 2018.
-Job growth will be spurred as demand continues to increase for mental health services at private companies, consulting firms, drug and alcohol rehabilitation centers, mental health clinics, social service agencies, hospitals, and schools.
+Job growth will continue as demand continues to increase for mental health services at private companies, consulting firms, rehabilitation and treatment centers, mental health clinics, social service agencies, hospitals, and schools.

-Likewise, growth for school psychologist jobs will be spurred by increased concern about behavioral problems at schools, including bullying and substance abuse.
-Additionally, school psychologists are needed to counsel and assist students with emotional problems, drug addictions, and learning disabilities.
+Likewise, growth for school psychologist jobs will continue as concerns about behavioral issues at schools, including bullying and substance abuse, also increase.
+Additionally, school psychologists are needed to counsel and assist students with emotional problems, behavioral disorders, substance abuse disorders or addictions, family system dysfunction, mental health issues, and learning disabilities.

 Industrial-organizational psychologists will be needed to develop programs designed to increase employee productivity and retention for various businesses.
 They will also be asked to assist companies addressing workplace behavioral problems.
 Additionally, companies will consult with psychologists specializing in statistical analysis, marketing evaluation, and survey design.

 Psychology Jobs Based on Degree Level